In 1842, Ada Lovelace Wrote the World’s First Computer Program

 Lovelace was the only legitimate daughter of Lord Byron, though she never knew him as he had left England for good in her early years and he died when she was 9 years old.
 Lovelace was initially taught mathematics, something strange for women of the age, due to the fact that her mother was trying to drive out any insanity that may have come from Lord Byron (obviously her mother didn’t think too highly of the famed Lord).
 Ada showed an aptitude for mathematics and science and one of her later tutors, the famous mathematician and logician Augustus De Morgan, noted that her exceptional skill in mathematics might someday lead her to become “an original mathematical investigator, perhaps of first-rate eminence.”
 How right he was.

 So how did Ada Lovelace become the world’s first computer programmer when there were no computers in the 1800s?
 Well, there are a lot of different ways to make a computer where the way it works “under the hood”, so to speak, is very similar to modern day computers which are “Turing Complete”.
-If you aren’t familiar, the class of machines known as “Turing Complete” is, more or less, just are machines that can produce the result of any calculation.
+If you aren’t familiar, the class of machines known as “Turing Complete”, more or less, are just machines that can produce the result of any calculation.
 Or, more aptly, that the machine can be used to simulate the simplest computer such that it is able to do everything this simplest computer can do.
 Since this theoretical simplest computer, a “Turing Machine”, can do anything the most complicated computer can do, then any machine that can do everything it can do can also perform any calculation a modern day computer can do, assuming we are ignoring memory sizes and the like (assuming infinite memory).